mattermost/docs/source/boards/work-with-cards.rst

 You can include a team member on a card by mentioning them on a card <https://docs.mattermost.com/messaging/mentioning-teammates.html>__ the same way you would in Channels.
 The team member you mention will receive a Direct Message notification from the Boards bot with a link to the card you mentioned them on.
 To mention multiple team members, separate each name with a comma.

-Mention auto-completes will be available in a future release.

 Share card previews
 -------------------

 When you share a link to a card within Mattermost, the card details are automatically displayed in a preview.
-This preview highlights what the card is about at a glance without having to click through to it.
+This preview highlights what the card is about at a glance without having to navigate to it.

 Customize card properties
 -------------------------